aabbtree77/session-auth-starter/README.md

 5. [Problems with nested scopes.](https://whoisryosuke.com/blog/2022/blog-refresh-2022#astro-nomical-issues)

-Ultimately, Astro does avoid passing around React code as strings, and is easy to use with shallow heterogeneous component interactions.
+Ultimately, Astro does avoid passing around React code as strings.
 Pairing it with Lucia v3, one can set up a working authentication demo in no time.
 However, I want everything TypeScript, not "*.astro".
-That is the whole point of Node.js and "the JavaScript community", is it not?!
+There is also a lot of Astro and Lucia magic which makes coding like cobbling obscure 3rd party services which I would rather avoid.
+I also do not believe much in metaframeworks anymore as their coding patterns are not portable or universal.

+Status: Abandoned in favor of a hard splitting between [backend](https://github.com/aabbtree77/auth-starter-backend) (something minimal like Express or Hono, router-mostly, manual auth rewritten from scratch), and [frontend](https://github.com/aabbtree77/auth-starter-frontend) (Vite + React), which is essentially a single-page application (React router at the frontend).

 ## References